mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL: TL: The lowest Technology Level that the vehicle is available at.
 Skill: Skill: What skill is used to drive or pilot the vehicle.
-Agility: Agility: How easy the vehicle is to drive, expressed as a DM to the pilot’s skill check.
+Agility: Agility: How easy the vehicle is to drive, expressed as a DM to the pilot's skill check.
-Speed: Speed: The vehicle’s maximum speed.
+Speed: Speed: The vehicle's maximum speed.
 Crew and Passengers: Crew and Passengers: How many people the vehicle can carry.
 Open/Closed:Open/Closed: If the vehicle is open or closed (see page 66).
 Armor: Armor: How much armor the vehicle has.
 Damage sustained by a